rafaelvindelamor/talk-kafka-let-it-flow/README.md

 ### Troubleshooting

-We have found that sometimes we need to add more memory to our docker local in order to keep all containers of Confluent platform running, please increase memory if some containers are exited after starting the platform.
+We have found that sometimes we need to add more memory to our docker local in order to keep all containers of Confluent Platform running, please increase memory if some containers are exited after starting the platform.

 ### References